Rope (play): Plot and setting

 The play is set on the first floor of a house in Mayfair, London in 1929.
 The story concerns two young university students, Wyndham Brandon and Charles Granillo (whom Brandon calls "Granno"), who have murdered fellow student Ronald Kentley as an expression of their supposed intellectual superiority.
 At the beginning of the play, they hide Kentley's body in a chest.
 They proceed to host a party for his friends and family at which the locked chest containing his corpse is used to serve a buffet.
 Suspicion arises among the guests as to the content of the chest.
 After the party, one guest, a former professor of the murderers, returns and contrives to open the chest.
 He is shocked and ashamed that they have acted in response to his own declarations of amorality.
 The play ends with this quandary unresolved.

 Production history

 Rope was first presented by The Repertory Players in a Sunday night try-out production at the Strand Theatre, London, on 3 March 1929.
 The following month the play opened in the West End at the Ambassadors Theatre on 25 April 1929.
 The production ran for six months.
 Retitled Rope's End, the first Broadway production opened at the John Golden Theatre (then called the Theatre Masque) on 13 September 1929.

 On 16 December 2009, a revival of Rope began at the Almeida Theatre in London, in a production directed by Roger Michell.
+In 2026, a revival of Rope directed by Scott Elliott off-Broadway at the Theater at St. Clement's.